sandcastleco/sandcastleco/_includes/home/about.md

 Our strive: practice creativity by making meaningful expressions, help other people grow their creative skills, keep learning, stay humble, and make the world a more beautiful and conscious place.
 We're hands-on with projects that we're genuinely excited about, and devote ourselves to understanding the communities around us.

 Foster is based across Berkeley, California and London, UK.
-He can be found in the closet kitchen brewing the perfect cup of coffee, and [making other things](https://foster-douglas.com){: .bg-light-gray.ocean.ph1.no-underline.dim-2 target="\_blank" }.
+He can be found in the closest kitchen brewing the perfect cup of coffee, and [making other things](https://foster-douglas.com){: .bg-light-gray.ocean.ph1.no-underline.dim-2 target="\_blank" }.